pmahnke/mahnke-cocktails/recipe_processed/flip.md

 '
   },  {
     '@type': 'HowToStep',
     'text': '  1.
-Add the egg, sugar and spices to a bowl, and whisk to combine '
+Add the rum, egg, sugar and spices to a bowl, and whisk to combine '
   },  {
     '@type': 'HowToStep',